janeligio/ctci/IX. Interview Questions/IX-Interview_Questions-6.md

 Unfortunately, I forgot how to do that from Calc I, but I plugged the formula into a calculator and the minima is, in fact, at x = 10.

 *This was not the fully-optimized solution, but I tried.
 Refer to solutions of book for it*

+### 6.9 100 Lockers
+> There are 100 closed lockers in a hallway.
+A man begins by opening all 100 lockers.
+Next, he closes every second locker.
+Then, on his third pass, he toggles every third locker (closes it if it is open or opens it if it is closed).
+This process continues for 100 passes, such that on each passi, the man toggles every ith locker.
+After his 100th pass in the hallway, in which he toggles only locker #100, how many lockers are open?

+Let's first try defining how many times a locker has been toggled.

+For even numbers, if it has been toggled an even number of times, it will be closed.
+For odd numbers, if it has been toggled an even number of times, it will be open.

+Prime numbers will end up being closed, because they will have only been touched one time - when they are encountered in their iteration.

+The number of times a locker has been toggled is how many multiples it has.
+If the number has an even number of factors, it will be closed by the 100th iteration.
+If it has an odd number of factors, it will be open.
+I learned this from the solution: only perfect squares have an odd number of factors.

+Why?
+- Think about how factors work.
+They can be thought of as being paired.
+Let's look at 10.
+The factors are (1, 10) and (2, 5).
+Now look at a perfect square like 16: (1, 16), (4, 4), (8, 2).
+These factors can also be paired up, however it's square is only counted as one number, making the number of factors odd.

+Therefore, the number of lockers open is equal to the number of perfect squares.
+You can derive this by squaring the number from 1 until it exceeds 100.
+You can do this up until 10.
+Therefore there will be 10 lockers open.